apache/hudi/rfc/rfc-83/rfc-83.md

 ## Abstract

-For Hudi incremental queries, Hudi needs to scan the timeline to find the incremental commits to be pulled.
+Hudi incremental queries require scanning the timeline to find the relevant commits.
 Current incremental queries use commits' start times(instant times) to sort the timeline and find eligible commits, but this introduces the necessity of handling hollow commits, which complicates the incremental logic.

-Since Hudi 1.x, Hudi introduces completion time and each instant will now have two important timestamps: start time and completion time, making an instant no longer a "dot" in the timeline but a "range" which is more realistic and offers finer control and management over the timeline.
+Since Hudi 1.x, each instant has two important timestamps: start time and completion time.
+This change makes an instant a "range" rather than a single "dot" in the timeline, enabling finer control and management.

 This RFC aims to change Hudi incremental-related logic to use commits' completion times by default instead of start times to simplify the timeline scanning logic and improve the overall incremental experience.